jecki/logicConverter/Parsing_the_Principia.md

 3. **Alternatives** which are denoted by a vertical dash `|` between two items, e.g. `"a" | "A"`.
 Following the convention of "parsing expression grammars" the dash means the first alternative or, if that does not match the following text, then the second alternative.
 It does not mean the first *or* the second alternative or *both* as it is understood by some parsers.
 So, the dash is not symmetric.

-    Also note, that sequences bind stronger than alternatives.
+    Also, please, note that sequences bind stronger than alternatives.
 So `"a" "b" | "c"` means the sequence "ab" or the letter "c".

 4. **Grouping items** Ordinary parentheses `(` and `)` are used to group items.
 This becomes important when you want to break the order of precedence (e.g. sequences binding stronger than alternatives).
 For example, in order to express "a" followed by "b" or "c" you can use parentheses, e.g. `"a" ("b" | "c")`.